Weather & Rainforest CrittersLife is abundant in the rainforest, so get to know your new friends!

 These are small, imperceptible bugs called ishango.
 They don’t carry any viruses, but their bite is highly itchy, which can then lead to scratching and potential for infection.
 They usually live in grasses and living ground cover (they do not thrive on leaf litter), so rubber boots with pants tucked into them is your safest bet to avoid these insects when out hiking.
 Following a hike with a good rinse in the shower is helpful as well.
 Cedarcide oil does wonders on these guys and highly recommend it.

-Snakes, jaguars, tapirs, wild boar, monkeys, ocelots, and many other animals call the Amazon home.
-We are on their turf, so respect is essential for a happy experience .
+Snakes, jaguars, tapirs, wild boar, monkeys, ocelots, and many other animals call the Amazon home and most have been sighted on the property.
+We are on their turf, so respect is essential for a happy experience.
 All animals are more afraid of us than vice versa.
 While there is potential for harm, absentmindedness is usually the contributing factor.
 All participants will be taught basic awareness skills and things to be cautious of.

 Tropical rainforests contain some of the most aggressive plants in the world.
 There are carnivorous plants, leaves that ooze toxins upon slightest touch, vines with imperceptible hairs that will destroy your skin with one brush, etc. We recommend staying on all paths unless with an experienced guide, but even then, the best recommendation is Do Not Touch Anything!